The 2014 bonding bill included $119.3 million in state funding for the following University of Minnesota capital investment projects:

-Below are the six projects that the Board of Regents is requesting be funded by the state during the the 2014 legislative session.
+Below are the six projects that the Board of Regents requested state funding for during the 2014 legislative session.

 Total project cost: $100 million

 Maximize the effectiveness and extend the life of the University’s nearly 28 million square feet of infrastructure.
 The University allocates HEAPR funding systemwide using a formula based on total campus square footage and facility condition.
 HEAPR projects fall into four categories: (1) health, safety, and accessibility; (2) building systems; (3) utility infrastructure; (4) energy efficiency.
 List of projects.

 $56.7 million in state funding

 Renovate the building’s obsolete labs and antiquated classrooms into vibrant, flexible spaces to bolster instruction, research, and support services of the School of Physics and Astronomy and the School of Earth Sciences.
 In addition, the project will ensure that Tate retains its architectural character as part of the Northrop Mall Historic District.